DataDog/documentation/content/en/infrastructure/resource_catalog.md

 (Will need new screen shot showing new inventory tab)

-## Adding resources to Resource Catalog

-Resource Catalog enabled for all customers by default.
+## Setup

-By default, you can view all hosts monitored by the Datadog Agent.
-For cloud resources to appear in the Resource Catalog, enable resource collection from the [Resource Catalog][2] ? setup page.
+By default, all hosts are automatically monitored by the Datadog Agent.
+For cloud resources to appear in the Resource Catalog, enable resource collection from the [Resource Catalog][2] setup page.
 To gain insights into your security risks, enable [Cloud Security Management][1] for each cloud account.

 **Note**: Enabling Cloud Security Management automatically enables resource collection for the Resource Catalog Inventory tab.
 Enabling resource collection for the resource catalog does not enable the CSM product.